ShuhuaGao/WPF-Examples/CustomTab/StyledTabUI/readme.md

 Now the `Style` is applied automatically to each `TabItem` (due to its `TargetType`).
 For detailed files, check commit `0341029`.

 ### `ControlTemplate`
-The above solution is not perfect, since only the text block's background is changed (the remaining area of the header remains the same).
+The above solution is not perfect, <del>since only the text block's background is changed (the remaining area of the header remains the same).</del> (see *note* below)

 A better approach is to refine the control template (its `Template` property) to change the appearance.
 In the `ControlTemplate.Triggers`, we can do what we like.
 ```xml